michael1788/jedichallenge_submission/README.md

 You can find an example of a configfile in *experiment_deploy_configfiles/*, which is different from the example in *experiment_configfiles/* as you have to provide the path to the save pretrained model.

 ## Acknowledgements
+We would like to thank the organizers of the challenge and the COVID-19 HPC Consortium, which allocated us the computational resources necessary to carry this project.
+More specifically, we would like to thank the Pittsburgh Supercomputer Center and Julian Uran for the help to conduct our experiments.
+Finally, we would like to thank Francesca Grioni and Cyril Brunner for helpful discussion.